20 Best Movies of 2002

 15. The Ring

 A Hollywood horror classic directed by Gore Verbinski, this film is actually a remake of the Japanese film Ringu.
-Furthermore this film paved the way for a barrage of Japanese horror movies being remade in Hollywood.
+Furthermore, this film paved the way for a barrage of Japanese horror movies to be remade in Hollywood.
 The film, which inspired two sequels, has a gripping premise where anyone who watches a videotape dies within seven days.
 Naomi Watts plays an investigative reporter who picks up the trail of this videotape and ultimately manages to escape certain death and uncovers the truth about this cursed tape.
 The pervasive atmosphere of dread is what makes Ring a film that horror movie buffs still swear by.

 Read More: Best Movies of 1984